BMX couple tackling life’s big moments together | WTOP

 Their relationship began as an infatuation, an up-and-coming rider from Australia seeing an American girl named Alise Post in BMX magazines and DVDs.

-They met a few times at world championships and he later moved to America to pursue his racing career, living for a time with Alise’s family in St. Cloud, Minnesota.
+They met a few times at world championships and he later moved to the U.S. to pursue his racing career, living for a time with Alise’s family in St. Cloud, Minnesota.

-They hit it off and raced away from there, becoming the royal couple of BMX racing, racking up Olympic medals, world championships.
+They hit it off and raced away from there, becoming the royal couple of BMX racing, racking up Olympic medals and world championships.

 When Alise had her own life-altering moment — the death of her mother — and a series of serious injuries, Sam helped pull her through it.